 - Many communities have uncertainty about whether participating in the Census is worth the potential risks, such as immigrant communities concerned about how the citizenship status question might be used and Native nations with questions of sovereignty and history of forced removal.

-- Off-campus, adult, renter and highly mobile students are at risk of going uncounted for a range of reasons.
+- Off-campus, renters, and highly mobile students are at risk of going uncounted for a range of reasons.

 Lots of temporary staff from the most impacted communities are needed!

 - Illinois State Data Center – Northern Illinois University